• Home

 Post-doctoral Research Fellow, WSU School of Medicine

-Ho is a post-doctoral fellow working in the area of gut metabolites, microbiota and short-chain fatty acids in diabetes.
+Ho (Nhan) is a post-doctoral fellow working in the area of gut metabolites, microbiota and short-chain fatty acids in diabetes.
 He is currently involved in analyzing the role of SCFAs in a range of different research projects related to gut health, autoimmunity/Type 1 Diabetes as well as adiposity and Type 2 diabetes in mouse models and in clinical samples.
 His experience and expertise in microbial (16s) and SCFA analysis as well as cellular and molecular biology techniques.
 Ho is currently involved in identifying exogenous RNA regulators of gut cell biology.
 He is establishing spectrometry-based screening tools to understand the role of exogenous regulatory molecules in diabetes.
+Superpowers: Mass spectrometry methodology development, small animal and in vitro mechanistic studies, molecular biolotechnology and handling large (thousands) number of pre-clinical as well as clinical study samples for biochemical, clinical and molecular analyses of SCFAs and other biomolecules in biofluids.

 Madhuri Venigalla, PhD